turingschool/mod-0-curriculum/session1/index.md

 - Are there any potential issues with this calendar?
 - Are there any aspects of this calendar you would want to include on your own?

 After discussing in groups, we will share out observations as a whole!

-#### Calendar Tips from Successful Students
+#### Time MGMT + Calendar Tips from Successful Students
-A few helpful tips to building a strong calendar...
-- Color coding your calendar can give you a quick snapshot of how you are allocating your time
-- Purposefully build in scheduled time for health, wellness and whatever else you need to be your best self!
-If you don't plan for it - chances are it won't happen
-- Turing moves fast, but it is still a marathon.
+- **Purposefully build in scheduled time for health, wellness and whatever else you need to be your best self** If you don't plan for it - chances are it won't happen.
+Turing moves fast, but it is still a marathon.
 How can you make sure you are creating a sustainable schedule/routine?
+- **Break down time blocks as much as possible** - anything over an hour will usually be unproductive and give too much time to procrastinate
+- **Avoid context shifting too frequently** - on the flip side, don't break down your blocks too much!
+For example, trying to cram 4-5 different tasks into a single hour is also not productive and can be extremely exhausting
+- **Treat your blocks of time as appointments that shouldn't be missed** - You woudln't miss an appointment with a mentor, treat your other blocks the same way - even for solo work time!
+- **When you think of something you need to do, put it on your calendar immediately** - For example, if after a particular lesson, I think to myself "I really want to go back and finish that You Do we started in the lesson..."
+I will immediately pull up my calendar, find a 20ish min block of time in the next couple of days and make an event for working on that particular exercise (and add the link to the lesson and/or exercise to that event)
-- Build in time each week to reflect on how well you stuck to your schedule.
+- **Reflect on your time management each week** - Build in time each week to reflect on how well you stuck to your schedule.
 Be gracious to yourself and adjust the upcoming week
-- Avoid context shifting too frequently - this can be extremely exhausting!
-It is better to have dedicated blocks of time for particular tasks as opposed to focusing on a bunch of separate tasks within one block of time
+- **Time MGMT becomes more important throughout the program** - As the program progresses you will find yourself balancing more responsibilities, such as attacking the technical curriculum while simultaneously searching for your first software developer job!

 ## BREAK